Helicobacter pylori (H. pylori) infection

 • Does anything make them better or worse?

-Being ready to provide information and answer questions may allow more time to cover other points you want to discuss.
+Be ready to provide information and answer questions.
+It may give you more time to cover other points you want to talk about with your healthcare team.